 Both the original poster and the trailer use the tag line “Only in Rome Could this Story Happen.”
-It’s no lie that Italy was the source of a lot of racy show biz news in 1961.
+It’s no lie that Italy its share of racy show biz news in 1961.
 It explains how Tippi Hedren’s character in Hitchcock’s The Birds can be pegged as a notorious playgirl, just on the basis of Roman party gossip.
-2 Weeks in Another Town doesn’t make us love Hollywood people — most of the characters are privileged boors and phonies, and even Douglas’s Jack Andrus leans far too much on his entitlements.
+2 Weeks in Another Town doesn’t make us love Hollywood people — most of the characters are privileged boors and phonies, and even Douglas’s Jack Andrus relies far too much on his entitlements.
 But compared to our new-age reality entertainment celeb-monsters, I’ll take these old-fashioned puffed-up V.I.P.s anytime.

 Reviewed by Glenn Erickson